tytydraco/yessleep/out/Clean.md

 A little about Aunt Elle first.
 She was really a lovely woman.
 But there was a family tragedy- a boating accident- in the lake adjacent to the estate, and she lost her husband, my great uncle, and her two sons.
 I've been reading up on hoarding, and I guess you must be used to that.
 The family tragedies.
 I've been thinking a lot about what makes someone jump off that deep end.

 But anyway, I say that because the decline happened so gradually, the family didn't even have time to notice.
 I remember, 40 years ago, she was an amazing hostess when I was a kid.
 The house was a little over-stuffed, I guess, but not even close to how it is now.
 I guess I just don't want you to think we abandoned her or anything.
 We really didn't know.
-Apparently, no one in the town knew either, which is why I want to keep this quiet.
+Apparently, no one in the town knew either, which is why we want to keep this as quiet as possible.

 What is bizarre is that the foyer is immaculate when you first walk in.
 I guess she knew that's as far as she had to let people in.